 Along with the launch of Reintegrative Therapy Association, they've produced Free to Love, a new documentary espousing the benefits of its techniques in the telling of stories of four men.
-Juxtaposed to calm, well spoken ex-gays, or no longer gays, or mostly heterosexual gays, every depiction of and interview with a member of the LGBTQ community is carefully selected to feature "more colorful people" and is within the setting of a California gay pride event.
-The authentic lives of same-sex married couples, same-sex families, LGBTQ Christians, and pastors have no space within the documentary's disengenuous stereotyping.
+Juxtaposed to calm, well-spoken ex-gays, or no longer gays, or mostly heterosexual gays, every depiction of an interview with a member of the LGBTQ community is carefully selected to feature "more colorful people" and is within the setting of a California gay pride event.
+The authentic lives of same-sex married couples, same-sex families, LGBTQ Christians, and pastors have no space within the documentary's disingenuous stereotyping.

 - Prior to 1868, —men who participated in same-sex behavior were seen as taking the debased and degraded social and sexual role of a woman

-- 1920s to 1940s—homosexuality was viewed as incomplete heterosexuality, and a mental illness
+- The 1920s to 1940s—homosexuality was viewed as incomplete heterosexuality and a mental illness

-- 1940s to 1970—homosexuality seen as a mental illness, often with an added component of criminality
+- The 1940s to 1970—homosexuality is seen as a mental illness, often with an added component of criminality

-- 1973—homosexuality seen as a normal part of the spectrum of human sexuality
+- 1973—homosexuality is seen as a normal part of the spectrum of human sexuality

-- Late 1970s to 2010s—Christian reparative therapy introduced asking gay people to: change to heterosexual, marry heterosexually, or be celibate for life.
+- The late 1970s to 2010s—Christian reparative therapy introduced asking gay people to change to heterosexual, marry heterosexually, or be celibate for life.
 The blame gradually shifts from bad parenting to rebellion against God on the part of gay people themselves, to the sinful result of The Fall.

 - Now—laws banning reparative therapy are passing and being introduced in many states, so . . . reintegrative therapy, the "new" offering and expectation descends into the social and religious conservative world.
 With it, the LGBTQ community is being asked to step back to the 1960s-ish.